rgdal-dev/ggdal/README.md

 The goal of ggdal is to get background image data for ggplot2.

+No futzing around with map tiles or zooms or other programs.

 ## Installation

 You can install the development version of ggdal from